Skip to main content

 Incident Response Plans

 Policies define the rules.
 Response plans define the actions.
-The virtual CISO develops five core incident response plans covering the scenarios most likely to affect a 50-person company:
+The security lead develops five core incident response plans covering the scenarios most likely to affect a 50-person company:

 Each plan includes roles and responsibilities, notification contacts, decision trees, and communication templates.
 When an incident occurs, your team does not have to figure out what to do — they follow the plan.